Breaking: OAU lion kills zookeeper during feeding, university mourns

 Ife, Osun - A staff of Obafemi Awolowo University (OAU) Ile-Ife, Olabode Olawuyi, has been reportedly killed by a 9-year-old lion in the zoological garden of the institution.

-A statement by the public relations officer of the university, Abiodun Olarewaju, confirming the incident, said Olawuyi, until his death was a Veterinary Technologist who had been in charge of the Zoological garden for over a decade.
+A statement by the public relations officer of the university, Abiodun Olarewaju, confirming the incident, said Olawuyi, until his death was a Veterinary Technologist who had been in charge of the OAU zoological garden for over a decade.

-Olanrewaju said the deceased was attacked on Monday, February 19, while feeding the lions in their den at the Zoological garden of the University.
+Olanrewaju said the deceased was attacked on Monday, February 19, while feeding the lions in their den at the Zoological garden of the University, Channels TV reported.

 According to the Statement, other members of staff who were at the scene of the incident did everything within their power to rescue their boss, but the wild cat had already caused severe fatalities.